 These sugar free Keto Sesame Snaps came about purely out wanting to recreate a favourite old occasional snack that I absolutely loved.

-I have only made this a few times, and it has worked beautifully each time.
+I have made this sesame snap recipe quite a few times, and it has worked beautifully each time.
 The thing you need to be careful with just like any toffee or praline is cooking it to the right timing that it will actually set hard.
-Even though I try and go by a candy thermometer I am not exactly sure on the temperatures of sweeteners vs sugar, but still find that around that 150℃ the toffee is ready.
-You can tell by the colour and smell (it starts to get that “caramelly” toasted smell) and colour (even with the Gold fiber syrup) that you know it is time to take it off the heat.
+Even going by a candy thermometer, I still find that around that 150℃ the toffee is ready.
+You can tell by the colour and smell (it starts to get that “caramelly” toasted smell).
 It is then that you add your butter and bi -carb.

-Now I know that this recipe can be created with all kinds of flavours running through that toffee.
-You could easily flavour it up with any extract (licorice would be off the chain), liquid Stevia (butterscotch), spice I have used nutmeg, and a cinnamon one today, but there is no limits!
-Feel free to substitute some of those sesame seeds for shredded coconut, sunflower seeds, pepitas, or crushed almonds.
+Now I know that this keto sesame snaps recipe can be created with all kinds of flavours running through that toffee.
+You could easily flavour it up with any extract (licorice would be off the chain).
+Liquid Stevia (butterscotch) and/or spices.
+I have used nutmeg, and a cinnamon one today, but there is no limits!
+Substitute some of the sesame seeds for shredded coconut, sunflower seeds, pepitas, or crushed almonds.
 Coat it in chocolate and dust it in nuts.
 It also makes a great gift, bagged up with a bit of ribbon and a tag.
 It is actually even great for the kids lunchboxes as it is nut free!

 To check out more recipes, action and even the little video I shot I have these little babies “snapping” join us on Facebook @Mad Creations